Nivedita-PA/NebulaIQ_Assessment/Nivedita-observability-deep-dive.md

 #### Application layer:

-Apps keep track what they do using the SDK (Software development kit)
+Apps keep track of what they do using the SDK (Software development kit)

 #### System layer:

-Collect metrics about the system —CPU, memory, disk usage, running processes.
+Collect metrics about the system —CPU, memory, disk usage, and running processes.
 This helps monitor infrastructure health.

 #### Network layer: